 When to Deadhead

-As a general rule, deadhead flowers when they start to fade, or when they are damaged and no longer attractive, but do so before they produce seeds.
+As a general rule, deadhead sunflowers when they start to fade or when they are damaged and no longer attractive, before they produce seeds.
 When a sunflower's flower head stops looking as vibrant as it once did or when its yellow ray petals have fallen off, select it for deadheading.
 Also deadhead blooms that were chewed by insects or otherwise look withered.
-On multistem sunflower varieties, remove less-vigorous blooms to give other blooms more room to grow.
+On multi-stemmed sunflower varieties, remove less-vigorous flowers to give other blossoms more room to grow.

-If you want to save the sunflower seeds that form in the center of the flower heads, then don't deadhead the blooms until their backs start to turn yellow, according to the University of Minnesota Extension website.
-After cutting off such a bloom, leave it in a dry, well-ventilated space to allow its seeds to mature.
-Depending on how late in the growing season it is, a sunflower plant may not produce new blooms after its seeded flower heads are removed.
+If you want to save the sunflower seeds that form in the center of the flower heads, then don't deadhead the flowers until their backs start to turn yellow.
+Cut the flower head off, leaving about 12 inches of stem, then use garden twine to hang it in a dry, well-ventilated space to allow its seeds to mature.
+Depending on how late in the growing season it is, a sunflower plant may not produce new blooms after its flower heads are removed.